 Hire items are a special type of ingredient.
 When you mark an ingredient as a hire item, it gains stock tracking and date-based availability checking.
 This means:- You set how many you own (your stock level)

-- The system checks every confirmed event to see how many are already reserved on a given date
+- Every confirmed event is checked to see how many are already reserved on a given date

 - If you try to add more than you have, a conflict warning appears